JoshDunnDev/farm-fish-fry-trade/DEPLOYMENT.md

-# FarmFishFryTrade - Production Deployment Guide
+# FarmyFishFry - Production Deployment Guide

-This guide explains how to deploy FarmFishFryTrade to production using Docker and Portainer.
+This guide explains how to deploy FarmyFishFry to production using Docker and Portainer.

 ## Prerequisites